 Step 3 – Sperm Collection

 On the day of egg collection, where appropriate, the male partner will be asked to produce a semen sample, around the time of the egg retrieval.
-The semen sample may be collected at home as long as this is no further than 1 hour travelling time from Life Fertility Clinic; otherwise there is a designated private room for this purpose at the clinic.
+The semen sample may be collected at home as long as this is no further than 1 hour travelling time from City Fertility clinic; otherwise there is a designated private room for this purpose at the clinic.
 Specific instructions will be given with regard to semen collection including an appointment time to produce or drop off a sample at the clinic.
 Two to seven days abstinence from ejaculation is recommended prior to producing this sample.

 If it’s not possible for a sperm sample to be produced on the day of egg retrieval, the sperm can be frozen prior and thawed out on the day.

 Some men do not produce sperm in their ejaculate even though sperm is being produced in the testis.
 For these patients a procedure called Percutaneous Epididymal Sperm Aspiration (PESA) or Testicular Sperm Aspiration (TESA) may be used to surgically retrieve sperm.
-Both of these procedures can be done through Life Fertility Clinic and will be arranged in advance by your clinician and Nurse Coordinator.
+Both of these procedures can be done through City Fertility Clinic and will be arranged in advance by your clinician and Nurse Coordinator.